 Of course, there are dozens of reputable outfits that make and sell good fonts.
 It’s almost irresistible to list every little foundry I love, but most of them are available via one of these outlets and a set of links longer than the one above is often more overwhelming than useful.
 Think of this list as a shopper’s starting point for building a lasting typographic toolset.
 These sites offer most of the best fonts available, and — crucially — present them well, too.

-The focus here is on downloadable desktop fonts for print use, but some of these shops offer webfont versions as well.
-For now, my webfont service shortlist is simply: Typekit, Webtype, Typotheque, Fontdeck, and Fonts.com.
+The focus here is on downloadable desktop fonts for print use, but most of these shops offer webfonts as well, either through a hosted service or as a self-hosted download.
+Noted next to each provider is the kind of webfont licensing they offer.
+Other webfont providers include Typekit, Fontdeck, and Fonts.com.
 MyFonts and FontShop also offer downloadable, self-hosted webfonts.

 Speaking of typeface recommendations, our very own Typographica.org reviews are also a good introduction to a few of the best new typefaces.
 After an unforgivable two-year hiatus, we’re wrapping up the 2011 edition now.